The boundary entropy function for interface conformal field theories: Constraints on interface entropy

 It is particularly compelling to explore whether fundamental properties of entanglement entropy can yield valuable insights into the behavior of interface entropy and the effective central charge.
 One question one can explore is whether there is a constraint on the evolution of the effective quantities under RG flow when we deform the ICFT by a relevant deformation.
 In this case the length of the interval serves as a stand in for RG scale.
-This strategy has first been employed in \cite{Casini_2004} to derive the standard $c$-theorem of 2d CFTs only from basic properties of the EE.
-In addition we can ask whether we can use the same strategy to potential constrain the functional form of $g_{\text{eff}}$ as a function of $l_L/l_R$ already within the ICFT.

-In principle, interface entropy bounds should reduce to boundary entropy constraints as discussed in \cite{Azeyanagi_2008}.
-We follow here a similar path and propose a $g_{\text{eff}}$-theorem for the interface entropy.
-This is further examined and verified within the framework of holography.
+This strategy was first employed in \cite{Casini:2004bw} to derive the standard $c$-theorem of 2d CFTs.
+More generally, the interface entropy bounds should reduce to boundary entropy constraints as discussed in \cite{Azeyanagi:2007qj}.
+We use a similar strategy to obtain constraints on the functional form of $g_{\text{eff}}(l_L/l_R)$ for the ICFT.
+We propose a $g_{\text{eff}}$-theorem for the interface entropy as well as bounds on $g_{\text{eff}}^{(1)}$.
+These are further examined and verified within the framework of holography and free fermion theory.